polarbeargo/Blockchain-Capstone/README.md

 # Udacity Blockchain Capstone

-The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product.
+The capstone will build upon the knowledge you have gained in the course in order to build a decentralized housing product as the following:
+- Before mint a token, we need to verify we own the property.
+- We will generate a pre-knowledge proof using zokrates, zk-SNARKs to create a verification system which can prove we have title to the property without revealing that specific information on the property.
+- We will be minting our own tokens to represent we title to the properties.
+- Once the token has been verified we will place it on a blockchain market place (OpenSea) for others to purchase.

 Clone this repository: